William Bishop (politician): Biography

-Hoping to repair the damage to his reputation and career, in the spring of 1862 Bishop gathered letters of support and documentation pertaining to his acquittal and traveled to Washington D.C..
+Hoping to repair the damage to his reputation and career, in the spring of 1862, Bishop gathered letters of support and documentation pertaining to his acquittal and traveled to Washington D.C..
 In a series of meetings he sought out a new military command or appointment to a political position.
 Unsuccessful, he returned to Alexandria, Missouri and resumed private business.
 Some time later he would be appointed Provost Marshal and port supervisor, positions he held until being elected Missouri's 9th State Treasurer in November 1864 as a member of the Radical Union Party.
 His term in office was unremarkable in any specific achievement, save for securing salary increases for his assistants and managing the funds for Missouri's post-Bellum recovery.
 After leaving office in 1869 he lived mostly a retired life before suffering a stroke and dying on May 2, 1879.
-Despite his earlier great wealth, Bishop died with an estate valued at around $515.
+Despite his earlier great wealth, He died with an estate valued at around $515.
 William and Mary Ann (Lapsley) Bishop—who had married in 1849—were the parents of six children.
 She survived him by an additional 40 years, dying on March 8, 1920.
-William Bishop is buried in Kahoka, Missouri.
+He is buried in Kahoka, Missouri.